Martin of Tours

-His life was recorded by a contemporary hagiographer, Sulpicius Severus.
-Some of the accounts of his travels may have been interpolated into his vita to validate early sites of his cult.
-He is best known for the account of his using his sword to cut his cloak in two, to give half to a beggar clad only in rags in the depth of winter.
-His shrine in Tours became a famous stopping-point for pilgrims on the road to Santiago de Compostela in Spain.
-His cult was revived in French nationalism during the Franco-Prussian War of 1870/1, and as a consequence he was seen as a patron saint of France during the French Third Republic.
+The contemporary hagiographer Sulpicius Severus wrote a Life of St. Martin.
+He is best known for the account of his using his sword to cut his cloak in two, to give half to a beggar clad only in rags in winter.
+His shrine in Tours became an often-frequented stop for pilgrims on the road to Santiago de Compostela in Spain.

 Hagiography

-The early life of Martin was written by Sulpicius Severus, a contemporary Christian writer, who knew him personally.
-This biography expresses, among other things, the immediacy the 4th-century Christian felt with the Devil in all his disguises, and has some accounts of miracles.
-Some follow familiar conventions— casting out devils, raising the paralytic and the dead.

-Sulpicius Severus recounts in which manner St Martin raised a dead man as follows:

-Others are: turning back the flames from a house while Martin was burning down the Roman temple it adjoined; deflecting the path of a felled sacred pine; the healing power of a letter written from Martin.
+Sulpicius Severus, a contemporary Christian writer who knew Martin personally, wrote a hagiography of the early life of the saint.
+It contains descriptions of supernatural events, such as interactions with the devil and various miracles: Martin casts out demons, heals a paralytic, and raises the dead.
+Other miracles are: turning back the flames from a house while Martin was burning down the Roman temple it adjoined; deflecting the path of a felled sacred pine; the healing power of a letter written by Martin.